 then they either looked like that, or they were something from the future that John had no words to describe, so he did his best.
 We could guess, but that would just give people something to lock onto and cause them to miss the whole idea if they didn't resemble our guess.
 Symbolism?
 Maybe, but so what?
 Trouble is coming on a larger scale than we can even imagine - we won't miss it when it gets here.

 With 200,000,000 of anything that either looked like this, or was so bizarre that it caused John to use these words to describe it, it should be easy to recognize them.
 Think of it.
-With all the destruction and killing going on in the world, it seems hard to believe that we will not know that God is keeping His word that he kept, is still, warning us about.
+With all the destruction and killing going on in the world at that time, it seems hard to believe that we will not know that God is keeping His word that John was, is still, warning us about through Revelation.
 However, verse 20 clearly indicates that the rest of mankind that were not killed (meaning the left over ones without the seal or protection of God) did not get the message and will continue on with their "me-ism" of doing whatever they feel like - murder, magic arts, sexual immorality, thefts, and, we can be sure, a lot more that disgusts God.

 Chapter 10 "Keep this part secret, John"

 After this, we are told about a mighty angel who stands on the sea and the land and shouts a message.
 We don't know what he says because John was told not to tell us.
 After that, this angel said that the seventh trumpet is about to sound and the end of times will come as God has promised.
 Next, we might have a little symbolism, but it's meaning is pretty straight forward.
 John is told to eat a scroll.